palak-463/HumanResourceManagementSystem/README.md

-# 📂 HumanResourceManagementSystem
+# 📂 Human Resource Management System

-This is the backend for **Human Resource Management System**!
+This is the backend for **Human Resource Management System**.
 This project is designed to help manage employee records and leave requests with secure JWT-based authentication.
 Whether you're an admin overseeing the team or an employee checking your profile, this system has got you covered!

 ## ✨ Features